22 January 2018. 18.00pm – 20.30pm

 Do cities need to create more opportunities for these activities to happen?
 Can they be planned and can we make them both attractive and safe at the same time?
 Do these places and activities need to be protected?
 How can they be valued to keep the formal development at bay?

-On this occasion we have changed the normal panel format of the City Conversations and have invited a number people (10+) to describe places and activities that make up the playful city, both in the UK and overseas.
+We have invited a number ‘players’ to describe the activities and places that make up their playful city.
 We want to find out what makes them attractive and successful.
-With this larger panel of guests we will explore in conversation the importance of these ‘discovered’ playful activities to the life of the city and wellbeing of its citizens.
+We will explore in conversation the importance of these ‘discovered’ playful activities to the life of the city and wellbeing of its citizens.
+Contributors include Christophe Egret – Studio Egret West, Sebastien Foucan – Foucan Free Running Academy, Emily Scoones – Eton Fives Association, Jane Wernick – Engineers HRW (swimming), Christian Spencer-Davis – Amodels (cycling/ frisbee), Professor Ian Borden – UCL Bartlett (author of Skateboarding, Space and the City).